-All orders will be packed and shipped in order of receipt with the exception of orders that contain custom items or pre-ordered items.
+All orders will be shipped in order of receipt with the exception of orders that contain custom items or pre-ordered items.

 Each polish weighs 2.5 ounces in its individual box and shipping boxes weigh 1-5 ounces depending on order size.
 Priority Mail postage is determined by how many polishes fit in the flat rate boxes rather than by weight.